your-friendly-neighborhood-programmer/Minesweeper/README.md

 - Mine counter showing total mines in the game
 - Win detection when all non-mine cells are revealed or all mines are flagged
 - Lose detection when a mine is clicked
+- Levels that increase the number of mines in the canvas on each subsequent level

 ## How to Play